ITC Entertainment: Final Years

 In 1990, ITC briefly attempted to enter the lucrative American game show market, with a syndicated revival of Tic-Tac-Dough, which had previously run from 1978 to 1986 in syndication, alongside Barry & Enright Productions.
 However, the show was off the air by March 1991, mainly due to a glut of syndicated game show offerings during the 1990–91 season, as well as several changes in gameplay which were criticized, as was host Patrick Wayne.

 In 1995, PolyGram purchased the company for $156 million. with Grade once again returning to ITC to act as a consultant until his death in December 1998.
 In 1997, it was absorbed into PolyGram Television.

 On 10 December 1998, Universal Studios' parent, Seagram purchased PolyGram for $10.2 billion.
 In early January 1999, Carlton Communications bought the ITC television and film library as well as the ITC name and logo from PolyGram/Seagram for £91 million, which reunited the programme library of ATV and Central Television and doubled the stock of its library division (Carlton International), giving it a total of 15,000 hours of programming.
 Carlton chairman Michael Green said: 'The ITC library is a jewel in the crown.
 We can now unite it with the other gems from Britain's film and television heritage in our excellent library.'
 In 2004, Carlton was acquired by Granada plc (which then renamed itself ITV plc).
 ITV Studios continues to release ITC's original output through television and Internet-streaming repeats, books and DVD and Blu-ray releases.

 Productions

 Reputation

-ITC is best known for being the company behind many successful British cult TV filmed series during the 1960s and 1970s, such as The Saint, Randall and Hopkirk (Deceased), Danger Man, The Baron, Gideon's Way, The Champions, The Prisoner, Thunderbirds, Captain Scarlet and the Mysterons, Stingray, Joe 90, Interpol Calling, Man in a Suitcase, Strange Report, Department S, The Persuaders!, Jason King, The Adventurer, The Protectors, Space 1999, and Return of the Saint.
+ITC is best known for being the company behind many successful British cult TV filmed series during the 1960s and 1970s, such as The Saint, Randall and Hopkirk (Deceased), Danger Man, The Baron, Gideon's Way, The Champions, The Prisoner, Thunderbirds, Captain Scarlet and the Mysterons, Stingray, Joe 90, Interpol Calling, Man in a Suitcase, Strange Report, Department S, The Persuaders!, Jason King, The Adventurer, The Protectors, Space 1999, UFO and Return of the Saint.
 Some ATV videotaped productions, usually recorded at ATV Elstree Studios, were produced as 'international productions' and distributed overseas with ITC branding - these included The Muppet Show, Brian Clemens' Thriller and The Julie Andrews Hour, the latter of which was taped at ABC-TV studios in Hollywood.